marlboro-advance/mpvEx/README.md

 ## Installation
 you can download the app from the [Github releases page](https://github.com/marlboro-advance/mpvEx/releases)

-You can also access nightly builds from [here](https://github.com/marlboro-advance/mpvEx/actions/workflows/nightlies.yml)
+You can also access preview builds from [here](https://github.com/marlboro-advance/mpvEx/actions/workflows/preview.yml)
 ## Acknowledgments
 - [mpv-android](https://github.com/mpv-android) for the base mpv library to use for this project.
 - [mpvKt](https://github.com/abdallahmehiz/mpvKt) for the modified version of mpv-android.